maxxchain/docs/node-setup.md

-# MaxxChain Node Setup
+## MaxxChain Node Setup

-These instructions are for Ubuntu 18,20,22
+These instructions are for Ubuntu users, will work for version 18,20,22

-## User Creation
+## Setup a user

 Create a user ubuntu and provide sudo permission
 ```bash